-- 24. There will be a proportionate outcome to any complaint of misconduct that is proved. - 25.
-A student against whom a complaint of misconduct is made may be subject to this Code even if it can be shown that the alleged misconduct is due to reasons of incapacity such as a serious emotional or psychiatric condition.
-In such cases the College will be mindful of its duty to make reasonable adjustments in order to mitigate the effects of any impairment. - 26.
-An annual report on Disciplinary cases, which does not identify individual students, is submitted to Senate for consideration.
+- meeting or hearing under this Code without a reasonable explanation, the meeting or hearing may proceed as planned.
+In the event that the student is not able to attend a meeting or hearing, for good reason, it may be rearranged. - There will be a proportionate outcome to any complaint of misconduct that is proved. - 28.15.
+A student against whom an allegation complaint of misconduct is made may be subject to this Code even if it can be shown that the alleged misconduct is due to reasons of incapacity such as a serious emotional or psychiatric condition.
+In such cases the College QMUL will be mindful of its duty to make reasonable adjustments in order to mitigate the effects of any impairment. - 16.
+An annual report on Disciplinary cases, which does not identify individual students, will be , is submitted to Senate for consideration.

-Definition of Misconduct
+Definition Examples of Misconduct